-To evaluate the total drainage area of Inle Lake, Samkar Lake, and Mobye Reservoir, a basin delineation operation was performed in GIS software based on the most recent elevation information available (SRTM Global Elevation Model at 30 meter, see Table 3).
+To evaluate the total drainage area of Inle Lake, Samkar Lake, and Mobye Reservoir, a basin delineation operation was performed in GIS software based on the most recent elevation information available (SRTM Global Elevation Model at 30 m, see Table 3).
 As these data are more recent and detailed than the elevation data used in earlier basin delineations, the results are somewhat different from the UNESCO MAB outer boundary, as well as from the basin map in the Inle Lake 5-year Plan.
-The basin area was found to be approximately 10% larger than mapped in the 5-year Action Plan (see Figure 8 and Figure 9).
+The basin area was found to be approximately 10%, or around 500 km2, larger than mapped in the 5-year Action Plan (see Figure 9 and Figure 10).
+The difference is likely due to the usage of a different elevation map and differences in methodology and software used.